 Human waste treatment (domestic wastewater treatment) systems often use “blower horsepower” for their treatment process.
 Their aeration systems blow bubbles into the water, which is an expensive process.
 It is simply too expensive to use blower-horsepower to decompose manure, when no taxpayer dollars help pay the bill.
 No attempts have been made by domestic wastewater equipment manufacturers or designers to develop or understand the WISE technology, but instead those who studied the ability for manure to be treated stuck with what they knew and understood.
 Blower-horsepower.
 They don’t know WISE stuff, so they think treatment is too expensive.
 Thus… the obvious conclusion was that nothing can work.

 Our Equipment uses WISE technology, explained in a different section of this site.
 We acknowledge there has been significant delay in WISE Technology study, but we have little control over what Academia looks at.
-We acknowledge that WISE Technology appears to simply be “too good to be true”, since it appears to be 7 or 8 times more efficient than “blower-horsepower” per watt of energy used, and acknowledge this “wild claim” delays study of WISE Technology.
+We acknowledge that WISE Technology appears to simply be “too good to be true”, since it appears to be 4 to 8 times more efficient than “blower-horsepower” per watt of energy used, and acknowledge this “wild claim” delays study of WISE Technology.
 Further, the past 3 generations of Engineers have known only “blower-horsepower” and that “nothing works better than that”.
 Because our StinkSTOPpers have now proven themselves, we are now able to proceed with production and sales.

 Our claims are not alone: Claims of equipment success were offered by previous manufacturers from decades ago, and as recent as 2013, through a NRCS funded study.
 The WISE Process works.
 Our Equipment works.